tock/tock-www/_posts/2016-08-12-dynamic-loading.md

 like GCC's base-register.
 In many cases, encoding the location of the GOT in the text segment works just fine, since it can always be when the code is loaded into RAM.
-However, Tock executes applications directly from flash where it is not practical to rewrite pointer dynamically.
+However, Tock executes applications directly from flash where it is not practical to rewrite pointers dynamically.

 A patch [^8] to add a base-register PIC strategy was sent to LLVM a while back but it was never merged.
 Ironically, this means that although the Tock kernel